dustin-archive/lifesaver-sass/README.md

 ## Scale Compensation

-A common problem when using units like rem and em is that when you change the font size of an element it also changes anything else sized wtih rem and em.
+A common problem when using units like rem and em is that when you change the font size of an element it also changes anything else sized with rem and em.
 To circumvent this, leaving your margins visually the same, you can pass a scale compensation argument equal to the font size.

   ```scss
     // Input